 The monsters mines don’t seem as menacing as I remember and seem really clumsy and bumble-some.

-Sadly like D & D the is no final episode as the show was cancelled because it didn’t sell enough toys.
+Sadly like D & D there is no final episode as the show was cancelled because it didn’t sell enough toys.
 Damn you finance executives!
 To be honest I don’t even remember seeing a Jayce toy line in the 80s.

 Very original concept well worth a watch if you can catch it anywhere that isn’t YouTube so go watch if you get the chance.